-The biggest change from Canopy 1.7 to Canopy 2.0 is that package management now uses the Enthought Deployment Manager (EDM) rather than enstaller/enpkg.
-This provides state-of-the-art package dependency resolution, and allows Canopy to run and debug your code in multiple Python versions.
+The biggest changes from Canopy 1.7 to Canopy 2 are that Python 3.5 is now supported, and that package management now uses the Enthought Deployment Manager (EDM) rather than enstaller/enpkg.
+EDM provides state-of-the-art package dependency resolution, and allows Canopy to run and debug your code in multiple Python versions.

 If you would like to try EDM-based Python environments at the command line prior to updating Canopy, you can read about and download EDM here.
 This would not affect your current Canopy installation.
 For additional information about EDM, see this Knowledge Base article.

-Canopy 2.1 in early May will include Linux support, and will allow a user to switch between Python 2.7 and 3.5 on the same system.
-(It's already easy, using EDM, to work at the command line with multiple Enthought Python versions, including 2.7, 3.5, and 3.6, on Windows, Mac, or Linux.)
+Canopy 2.1 supports Windows, Mac, and Linux (RHEL6), and allows a user to switch between Python 2.7 and 3.5 on the same system.
+(It's also easy, using EDM, to work at the command line with multiple Enthought Python versions, including 2.7, 3.5, and 3.6, on Windows, Mac, or Linux.)

 - completely uninstall Canopy v1,

 - delete Canopy v1's other directories (User, System, and configuration/preferences),

 - remove references to these Canopy v1 directories from your PATH environment variable.